What does it mean that the “General Dispensation is lifted”?

 At each Mass 2 ushers are stationed at the entry doors to the church to open the doors to lessen the number of people touching the door handles.
 They also assist with seating and deposit the collection after Mass.
 An online sign up is available or email Glenn O’Connell.

-Technology minded volunteers (or those willing to learn!) are needed for the 10:00 am and 12:00 pm Masses and also substitutes to fill in when needed.
+Technology minded volunteers (or those willing to learn!) are needed Masses and also substitutes to fill in when needed.
+To find out more information:

 Communion ministers are asked to serve at the Mass that they are attending.
 Team leaders are needed for each Mass to prepare the supplies needed for Mass.
 Training will be provided.